ocamllabs/icfp2016-blog/ML/extracting-from-f-to-c-a-pro.md

 * A special parameterised push and pop frame function
 * Use a Stack effect to present the layout of the stack and not allocate in any other frame.
 This is impossible in the C model and so the stack effect can be used to compile C functions.

-The tool is called KreMLin which takes type erased F* and ensures it can convert from Low* to C*.
+The tool is called KreMLin which takes type erased F-star and ensures it can convert from Low-star to C*.

 *speaker shows a demo of KreMLin*